Feliperz/Feliperz/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/91353587/162475833-99e48451-bc03-4088-90b1-8f9c310ce8ba.gif" alt="animated" /> </p><br>

- <p class ="hola">Hi, I am a student who is starting in the world of programming, I like web design and I would like to continue learning and doing more and more projects 👋</p>
+Hi, I am a student who is starting in the world of programming, I like web design and I would like to continue learning and doing more and more projects 👋

 ```js
 const Feliperz = {